Skip to main content Skip to secondary navigation

 • Reference Check Template: Customize (add, delete, or edit) reference check questions as needed to ensure the relevance to the competencies for the position

-• Personnel Files: If the final candidate is a current or former Stanford employee, contact the local HR Team to review their personnel file in addition to checking references.
+• Personnel Files: If the final candidate is a current or former Stanford employee, contact the local HR Team to review their personnel file and check references.